 Electoral Reform

-The electoral reform (or electoral purge) movement was a program instituted by the Imperial Japanese government to curb electoral fraud and cases of bribery.
+Electoral poster from Nagano Prefecture promoting he electoral reform (or electoral purge) movement, a program instituted by the Imperial Japanese government to address electoral fraud and corruption.
 Such abuses were rampant during Japan’s pre-war liberal and democratic phase, which lasted until the end of the Taisho era.
 The nationalist governments that followed would reverse these trends, taking a harsher stance towards political corruption as a whole.
-Intended as a grassroots movement with state support, patriotic inculcation efforts would be instituted alongside these anti-corruption campaigns, explaining the triumphant, patriotic messaging of the poster.
+Intended as a grassroots movement with state backing, the citizenry would receive patriotic inculcation alongside these anti-corruption campaigns, and is reflected in the triumphant, patriotic messaging of the poster.

 Poster reads (from right to left, top to bottom): Election Purge | Election date: April 30th | Show Japan’s Spirit at the Elections | Nagano Prefecture